sicamois/use-upload-to-s3/README.md

 #### `onUploadComplete: (s3key: string) => void`

-A function to be called when the upload completes.
+A callback function to be executed when the upload completes.

 > [!NOTE]
 >